razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 ### `dp`
 * `dp` is a density independent pixel unit which is used by react native apps
 * It works on iOS/android but **not** on web.
-* It doesn't scale with different screen densitites hence the name **density independent**.
+* It auto scales with different screen densitites hence the name **density independent**.
+Think about `dp` as software pixels.

 ## Deep Dive
 Until now we have understood few basic things.
 Now let's deep dive and see how this actually matters when things get rendered on screen.

+### Web
 I've created an [interactive POC](https://codesandbox.io/s/scaling-test-szi8i) that you can play around with.
 I'll be using the same to demonstrate few things in this section.

 I've created 4 buttons which have same css properties but the units are different.